Edith Nawakwi: Personal life and death

-Nawakwi was married to Geofrey Hambulo, a former Citi Bank banker and entrepreneur, with whom she had three children.
+Nawakwi was married to Geofrey Hambulo, a former Citibank banker and entrepreneur, with whom she had three children.
 In January 2013, one of her daughters, Hatamba Hambulo was murdered.
 Her dumped body was found in a manhole in Ibex Hill with her hands and legs tied.

 Nawakwi died after a long illness in South Africa, on 7 April 2025, at the age of 65.
 Her husband, Hambulo, predeceased her on 5 December 2021.